babakkhavari/MAUP/README.md

 This repository contains:
 * An environment .yml file needed for generating a fully functioning python 3.7 environment necessary for the codes in this repository.
 * The DBSCAN code used for the DBSCAN clustering.
-* The code used in order to conduct and visualize the sensitivity analysis (based on [SALib](https://github.com/SALib/SALib).
+* The code used in order to conduct the sensitivity analysis (based on [SALib](https://github.com/SALib/SALib)).
+* And the OnSSET version used in order to generate the least-cost electrification results

-## Installing and running the clustering notebook
+## Installing and running the notebooks

 **Requirements**
+*NOTE:* The requirements below refer to running the two notebooks on this repository (DBSCAN clustering and SALib).
+In case you wish to run the OnSSET codes instructions follows in a later section.

 The MAUP module (as well as all supporting scripts in this repo) have been developed in Python 3.
 We recommend installing [Anaconda's free distribution](https://www.anaconda.com/distribution/) as suited for your operating system.

-**Install the clustering repository from GitHub**
+**Install the repository from GitHub**

 After installing Anaconda you can download the repository directly or clone it to your designated local directory using: